 Greenthread

-A browser extension that tackles the problem of consumer awareness in the fashion industry.
-Developed in collaboration with other UX designers as my Bachelor of Design capstone project.
+Greenthread is a browser extension that increases consumer awareness about unethical practices within the fashion industry.
+It was developed in collaboration with other UX designers as my Bachelor of Design capstone project.

 Timeframe: 12 weeks